linfaxin/AndroidUIX/README.md

 ### Feature

-1. Full native app look and feel.
+1. Native app experience & performance.
 2. Render with web canvas, high-performance web app.
-3. Same api as Android, question & usage you can find on net.
+3. Same api as Android, you can find its question & usage on the internet.

 ### Getting Started

-Source is write by Typescript & ES6, it's suggest to write your App code by Typescript & ES6.
+Source is write by Typescript & ES6, prefer you to write your App code by Typescript & ES6.

-You can clone the [Sample App](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample) and get start.
+You can clone [Sample App](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample) to get a start.

-Read [Sample App](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample)'s [README](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample/README.md) for more information.
+Read [README](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample/README.md) of [Sample App](https://github.com/linfaxin/AndroidUI4Web/tree/master/sample) for more information.

 ### 60fps